 The degree programme in Social Work qualifies you to work with individuals and families, groups and communities, and urban and rural authorities.
 The focus is always on stabilising the social fabric and overcoming or avoiding predicaments – ensuring social participation and realising basic rights.
-You will become qualified to work on the complex issues that result from us not living in isolation but within social settings.
+You will learn to deal with complex issues that arise from the fact that we don’t live in isolation, but interact socially with other people.

-Throughout your studies, we support you with tutorials, small learning groups, advanced options to build on compulsory elements, and intensive mentoring for internships and bachelor theses.
+Throughout your studies, we support you with tutorials, learning and working in groups, advanced options to build on compulsory elements, and personal mentoring for internships and your bachelor’s thesis.
 In addition, you can expect practically relevant teamwork and learning, a friendly atmosphere and professors who know you by name.

 Bachelor of Arts (B. A.)